 - Have a rain jacket.
 An easy to pack thin rain jacket is a necessity.
 In some routes, you go through the falling water, while in others you can get close to waterfalls and its pouring nicely there.

 Travel Tips for Madeira

 - Book proper Travel Insurance.
 That is a must for such trips that involve walking in tropical forests.
 Use this link.

-- If you are a backpacker then read this post and use the link in it for booking with an insurance company that is specialized in backpackers.
+- If you are a backpacker, then read this post and use the link in it for booking with an insurance company, specialized in backpackers.